 Academic writing is a tricky form of writing because it needs the navigation of a maze of specialized language and citations.
 That is why only a small portion of the population engages in it.
 This navigation is why most academic writers require editors and proofreaders to ensure that their paper is up to standard.

-However, there exists an even smaller portion of the population that are skilled in editing and proofreading academic writing.
+However, there exists an even smaller portion of the population that are skilled in editing and proofreading academic writing (learn about technical editing and proofreading methods).
 This majorly why there are many misconceptions about the subject.
 Therefore, this article aims to identify and dispel the common misconceptions about academic editing and proofreading.
 Keep reading to learn more.

 The first misconception to be addressed is the belief that you have failed as a writer if you need proofreaders and editors.
 In truth, language and writing are hard, while academic skills and writing skills are also different.
 Therefore, there is a tendency to make mistakes when you write, as there is no such thing as a perfect draft.